Lbangayan/Recipe-and-Ratings-Data-Analysis/README.md

 ## Final Model
 To improve our model we added two new features.
-The first is a binerizer of the for the number of calories a recipe has.
+The first is a binarizer of the for the number of calories a recipe has.
 This is useful because it simplifies the numurical feature making it easier for the model to identify complex realtionships.
 The other feature we added was a quantile transformer for our minutes columns.
 We did this because we noticed that minutes had a couple outlets since some recipes were multiple months long so this transformer added more robustness to our model.

-We started using a lasso Regression model and used cross_validation tests with 5 folds to tune our hyperparameter.
-The best value we found for our alpha value(hyperparameter) is 0.01.
+We started using a lasso Regression model and used cross_validation tests with 5 folds to tune our hyperparameters.
+The best value we found for our alpha value(hyperparameter) is 0.01 and the best value for max iterations was 100.
 After running this model we got a new RSME of 0.63.
 This is an improvement from our base model as we reduced RMSE by 0.04 making our model more accurate.